 - They learned learned the home was haunted without experiencing any supernatural events (27%)

 Homeowners who are desperate to quickly exit a haunted property are also wary of scaring off prospective buyers.
+For those who are curious about what it’s like living with a ghost, here are 28 things Americans think about living in a haunted house.

 The majority of respondents (62%) say they’d avoid disclosing a haunting to potential buyers if possible, including 10% who would refuse to disclose a haunting even if the law required it.
 An additional 32% would only tell prospective buyers if the law required it, and 20% would only do so if directly asked.